jkinlan/NCI_Project_CivLink/README.md

 as an open petition on the site's "open petitions" page.

 ####
-CivLink uses a copy of [e-petitions](https://github.com/alphagov/e-petitions), a MIT License project that lets users create and sign petitions.
+CivLink uses a copy of [Pytition](https://github.com/pytition/Pytition), a project for self-hosted privacy-friendly online petitions.

 ## Installation
 ### FixMyStreet (https://fixmystreet.org/install/manual-install)